Particle exchange statistics beyond fermions and bosons

-In this paper we show that nontrivial paraparticles that are inequivalent to any combination of fermions and bosons exist in physical models, in a way compatible with spatial locality and Hermiticity.
+In this paper we show that nontrivial paraparticles inequivalent to either fermions or bosons exist in physical systems, in a way compatible with spatial locality and Hermiticity.
 This poses no contradiction with earlier results, as the construction evades their restrictive assumptions.
-We demonstrate this by first introducing a second quantization formulation of parastatistics that is distinct from previous constructions, and in this formulation paraparticles display generalized exclusion statistics and free-particle thermodynamics inequivalent to fermions and bosons.
-Then we show that these paraparticles emerge as quasiparticle excitations in a family of one-dimensional quantum spin models~\footnote{This is in contrast to Green's paraparticles~\cite{Green1952}, which have never been proposed as emergent quasiparticles in quantum spin systems.
-Moreover, while Green's parastatistics is equivalent to a special case of our construction, defined by the $R$-matrix in Ex.~\ref{ex:Green} in Tab.~\ref{tab:Hilbert_series}, it can be shown that the corresponding spin model defined in Eq.~\eqref{eq:Hamil1Dspin} that realizes this family of parastatistics is equivalent to a collection of decoupled XY models with free fermion excitations.}, explicitly demonstrating how to avoid the aforementioned no-go theorems~\cite{doplicher1971local,doplicher1974local}, allowing nontrivial consequences of parastatistics to be physically observed.
-Importantly, our construction includes exactly solvable theories of free paraparticles~\footnote{To our knowledge, this is the first known family of free particle statistics beyond fermions and bosons.
-A small exception is the free parafermion introduced in Ref.~\cite{Fendley2014Freepara}~(one should not confuse parafermions with paraparticles, as they are based on a very different generalization of the fermion algebra).
-Free parafermions can only be defined in 1+1D, and their Hamiltonians are always non-Hermitian with complex energy spectrum.
-One should also be careful about the use of ``paraboson'' in the literature --- some of them refer to Green's parastatistics~\cite{Green1952}, while others refer to the $q$-deformed bosons~\cite{Biedenharn1989qboson}.
-The former is physically equivalent to fermions and bosons as mentioned above, and the latter does not contain free particle theories. }, in which paraparticle eigenmodes can be analytically obtained in a similar way as in the solution of free fermions and bosons.
-Although our spin model realization works only in 1D, our general formulation of paraparticles is valid in any dimension, and we discuss promising directions to realize emergent paraparticles in higher dimensional quantum spin systems, and the potential existence of elementary paraparticles in nature.
+We demonstrate this by first introducing a second quantization formulation of parastatistics that is distinct from previous constructions~\cite{Suppl}, which includes exactly solvable theories of free paraparticles, and in this formulation paraparticles can display non-Abelian permutation statistics~[Eq.~\eqref{eq:wavefuntion_exchange_para}] and generalized exclusion principles inequivalent to free fermions and bosons.
+Then we show that these paraparticles emerge as quasiparticle excitations in a family of exactly solvable quantum spin models, explicitly demonstrating how to avoid the aforementioned no-go theorems~\cite{doplicher1971local,doplicher1974local}, allowing nontrivial consequences of parastatistics to be physically observed.
+Our second quantization formulation of paraparticles is valid in any spatial dimension, and can be extended to incorporate special relativity, hinting the potential existence of elementary paraparticles in nature.